oracle/truffleruby/doc/user/options.md

                   freeze all string literals (default: disabled)
 ```

-TruffleRuby also reads the `RUBYOPT` environment variable.
+TruffleRuby also reads the `RUBYOPT` environment variable, if run from the Ruby
+launcher.

 ## Unlisted Ruby switches